 When combination therapy is administered, the regimen should be chosen from those recommended for nonpregnant adults [14].
-However, women, particularly those with CD4+ counts > 250 cells/mm3, have an increased risk of developing symptomatic, often rashassociated, nevirapine-related hepatotoxicity, which can be severe, life-threatening, and in some cases fatal [33].
-Nevirapine should be used with caution in pregnant women who are being started on combination antiretroviral therapy for the purpose of preventing perinatal HIV transmission, but who have CD4+ counts that would not otherwise indicate that they require therapy for their own health (see Women of Reproductive Age and Pregnant Women section of the Guidelines for the Use of Antiretroviral Agents in HIV-1-Infected Adults and Adolescents).
-Pregnant women who receive nevirapine should have frequent and careful monitoring of transaminase levels, particularly during the first 18 weeks of treatment (see Nevirapine and Hepatic/Rash Toxicity).
+However, women, particularly those with CD4+ counts > 250 cells/mm, have an increased risk of developing symptomatic, often rashassociated, nevirapine-related hepatotoxicity, which can be severe, life-threatening, and in some cases fatal [33].
+Therefore, nevirapine should only be used as a component of a combination regimen when antiretroviral therapy is being initiated in women with CD4+ counts >250 cells/mm, including pregnant women receiving antiretroviral drugs solely for prevention of transmission, if benefit clearly outweighs risk.
+If nevirapine is used, frequent and careful monitoring of transaminase levels, particularly during the first 18 weeks of treatment, is required (see Nevirapine and Hepatic/Rash Toxicity).

 Transaminase levels should be checked in all women who develop a rash while receiving nevirapine.
 Nevirapine should be stopped immediately in all women who develop signs or symptoms of hepatitis.